Reading time: 5 minutes

 Case study – Chris and Susie

-Chris and Susie had been married for 50 years and were enjoying a happy retirement when Chris was diagnosed with dementia.
+Chris and Susie had been married for 50 years and were enjoying their retirement when Chris was diagnosed with dementia.
 Over the next few years, Chris’ physical and mental health were increasingly impacted by his dementia and Susie became his full-time carer.

 As Chris’ health declined, he was placed on a waiting list for residential aged care, but additional in-home care services became necessary as he waited for a place to become available.
 Susie increasingly found these additional in-home care services difficult to pay for from their retirement savings.